Grossology (TV series): Season 2 (2008–09)

 Although Season 2 never aired on Discovery Kids or its successor, Hub Network, in the United States, this season aired years later on Qubo.
 Most episodes can be found on YouTube.
 The last 2 episodes did not air until 2017.
-"Pucker Up" and "Let Them Eat Fruitcake" both have not aired in Canada yet, but they have aired in Australia.
+"Pucker Up" and "Let Them Eat Fruitcake" both have not aired in Canada until years later, although they have aired in Australia before.